- England Delivery

 - 24+ Bottles FREE

 The house rosé at Rick Stein's restaurants for several years now.
-Made from our red grapes, the pale juice is whipped off the skins straight away for a dry, refreshing wine.
-Unusually good with spicy food. £11.95 a bottle.
+OUT OF STOCK.
+Made from our red grapes, the pale juice is whipped off the skins straight away for a dry, refreshing wine. £11.95 a bottle.

 The back label: 'This Provençal style of dry rosé was made from 30% Merlot, 30% Cabernet Franc and 40% Cabernet Sauvignon.
 The grapes were harvested early, in September, and the pale juice quickly run off the dark skins for a light, crisp wine.'
 12.5% vol.